-- identification of the copyrighted work claimed to have been infringed (include ISBN, title, etc.); - identification and URL of the material that is claimed to be infringing; - information sufficient to contact the complaining party, such as an address, telephone number, fax number, and electronic mail address; and - other information relating to the claim.
-Any copyright concerns or questions about the Bevill State website should be directed to Tyrone Webb at twebb@bscc.edu.
+identification of the copyrighted work claimed to have been infringed (include ISBN, title, etc.);

+- · identification and URL of the material that is claimed to be infringing; - information sufficient to contact the complaining party, such as an address, telephone number, fax number, and electronic mail address; and - other information relating to the claim.
+Any copyright concerns or questions about the Bevill State website should be directed to Tana Collins at tana.collins@bscc.edu.